deep-learning-mit/staging/_posts/2023-11-08-double_descent.md

 ### L2-Boost Tree

-L2 Boosting is quite similar to the AdaBoost model, except for L2 Boosting, as models are built sequentially, each new model in the boosting algorithm aims to minimize the L2 loss.
+L2 Boosting is quite similar to the AdaBoost model, except for L2 Boosting, as models are built sequentially, each new model in the boosting algorithm aims to minimize the L2 loss<d-cite key="article"></d-cite><d-cite key="10.1214/aos/1013203451"></d-cite>.
 Like before, we first increase the number of boosting trees which form a forest in the L2-Boost model, then the number of forests across which we average using majority voting.
 The results can be seen below.
 Each tree is constrained to have no more than 10 leaves.

 Notice how the classification loss begins to fall, then rises up again, then falls once more when we average across more forests to lower minimums than before.
 This result was consistent across multiple runs of this experiment, suggesting that double descent is real for L2-Boosted Tree Ensembles.